 2. I'm an international student and I've been accepted.
 Are there additional forms I need to fill out?

-Please contact the Center for Global Engagement by phone (+1.254.710.1461) or by email (ISSS_Support@baylor.edu) for assistance with immigration issues.
-You can find information online at the International Student and Scholar Services/New Students page.
+Please contact the Center for Global Engagement International Student and Scholar Services office by phone (+1.254.710.1461) or by email (ISSS_Support@baylor.edu) for assistance with immigration issues.
+You can find information online at the International Student and Scholar Services/International Students Welcome page.

 3. How do I activate my Bear ID and how is that different than my Baylor ID?